 Want to pay less taxes (legally, of course)?
-You might be surprised by just how many ways and how easily you can reduce your chargeable income for 2023’s tax season.
+You might be surprised by just how many ways and how easily you can reduce your chargeable income for the 2024 Year of Assessment (YA).

-Regardless of whether it’s your first time filing for taxes or whether you’re desperately trying to reduce your chargeable income, sit tight as we delve into the ways you can pay less taxes.
+Whether it’s your first time filing for personal income taxes or trying to reduce your chargeable income, sit tight as we delve into how you can pay less taxes.

-How much taxes are you required to pay?
+How much taxes am I required to pay?

 If you haven’t already known, the income tax applies to your salary and is calculated on a yearly basis.
-Your income includes any bonus you’ve received, but it excludes the compulsory CPF contributions.
+Your income includes your annual income and any bonuses you’ve received, but it excludes the compulsory CPF contributions.

 For landlords, any income from your house rental is also taxable by law.
 Other forms of taxable income include commission, pension, retrenchment benefits, retirement benefits and dividends from investments.
 You can refer to the full list here.